ChauBoxplot and AdaptiveBoxplot: Two R packages for boxplot-based outlier detection: Abstract

 \section{Abstract}

 Tukey's boxplot is widely used for outlier detection; however, its classic fixed-fence rule tends to flag an excessive number of outliers as the sample size grows.
-To address this limitation, we introduce two new R packages, \texttt{ChauBoxplot} and \texttt{AdaptiveBoxplot}, which implement more robust methods for outlier detection.
-We also provide practical guidance, drawn from simulation results, to help practitioners choose suitable boxplot methods and balance interpretability with statistical reliability.
+To address this, we introduce two new R packages, \texttt{ChauBoxplot} and \texttt{AdaptiveBoxplot}, which implement more robust and statistically principled outlier detection methods.
+We illustrate their advantages and practical implications through comprehensive simulation studies and a real-world analysis of provincial university admission rates from China's National College Entrance Examination.
+Based on these findings, we provide practical guidance to help practitioners select appropriate boxplot methods, achieving a balance between interpretability and statistical reliability.